-A Raman amplifier is an optical amplifier based on Raman gain, which results from the effect of stimulated Raman scattering.
-The Raman-active medium is often an optical fiber (possibly a highly nonlinear fiber), although it can also be a bulk crystal, a waveguide in a photonic integrated circuit, or a cell with a gas or liquid medium.
+A Raman amplifier is an optical amplifier based on Raman gain, which results from the effect of stimulated Raman scattering in some Raman gain medium.
+That medium is often an optical fiber (possibly a highly nonlinear fiber), although it can also be a bulk crystal, a waveguide in a photonic integrated circuit, or a cell with a gas or liquid medium.
 An input signal can be amplified while co- or counterpropagating with a pump beam, the wavelength of which is typically a few tens of nanometers shorter.
 For silica fibers, maximum gain is obtained for a frequency offset of ≈ 10–15 THz between pump and signal, depending on the composition of the fiber core.

 - Raman amplifiers can be operated in very different wavelength regions, provided that a suitable pump source is available.

-- A Raman amplifier requires high pump power (possibly raising laser safety issues) and high pump brightness, but it can also provide high signal output powers.
+- A Raman amplifier requires a high pump power (order of 1 W, possibly raising laser safety issues) and high pump brightness; it can also provide high signal output powers.
 Pump sources may be multiple laser diodes (at different wavelengths) or fiber lasers.

-- A greater length of fiber is required – normally several kilometers.
+- A much greater length of fiber is required – normally several kilometers.
 However, instead of making a lumped Raman amplifier, the transmission fiber in a telecom system may be used, so that no additional fiber is required.